Asdergh/EEG_reserch/README.md

 ```

 ## TODO
-There is still some sutf that me done in this projection.
-So you can observ TODO list above
 - [x] write EEg to 3d projection model.
 - [x] images reconstractions from visual cortex of brain.
 - [ ] automated model trainers.